-COMMON SHARES CLASS A COMMON SHARES Public Market The common stock is listed on the New York Stock Exchange.
-None.
-Voting Rights One vote per share on all matters voted upon by our stockholders.
-Ten votes per share on all matters voted upon by our stockholders.
-Transfer Restrictions None.
-None, but will convert to common stock on a share-for-share basis upon certain transfers as described below.
-Conversion Not convertible.
+matters voted upon by our stockholders.
+None, but will convert to common stock on a share-forshare basis upon certain transfers as described below.

 Convertible at any time, in whole or in part, into shares of common stock on a share-for-share basis.
-Automatically converts into common stock on a share-for-share basis upon any transfer to a non-affiliate of Xcel Energy (including by way of merger, consolidation or reorganization) or if Xcel Energy or its affiliates own less than 30% of the outstanding shares of class A common stock and common stock on a combined basis.
-Reissuance Additional shares may be issued and redeemed shares may be reissued.
-No additional shares may be issued, and shares redeemed or repurchased will be canceled and may not be reissued.
+Automatically converts into common stock on a share-forshare basis upon any transfer to a non-affiliate of Xcel Energy (including by way of merger, consolidation or reorganization) or if Xcel Energy or its affiliates own less than 30% of the outstanding shares of class A on a combined basis.
+No additional shares may be issued, and shares redeemed or repurchased will be common stock and common stock canceled and may not be reissued.